sevenmind/kaufmann_ex/README.md

 ## Internals

-Kaufmann uses `KafkaEx.ConsumerGroup` to subscribe to kafka topic/s.
+KaufmannEx uses `KafkaEx.ConsumerGroup` to subscribe to kafka topic/s.
 Events are consumed by a `GenStage` producer stage which in turn is used as the entrypoint for a `GenStage`/`Flow` flow.

 ```
 Kafka